yuzhouisme/dva-reactnative-starter/README.md

 ## Explanation

-1.To know the directory structure.
+1. To know the directory structure.

 ```
 $ tree . -L 3